-- The lack of an explicit allocation in the IRP for distributed generation projects for the coming four years.
-Without a clear allocation, SAPVIA believes that Nersa does not have a clear mandate to grant licences to entities wanting to generate electricity outside of the proposed State procurement process. - The prevailing 1 MW threshold in Schedule 2 of the Electricity Regulation Act (ERA) for licensing exemption, making the development of projects up to 10 MW impractical for small and medium-sized businesses; and - The fact that projects with a generating capacity of just over 1 MW must adhere to the same onerous application system as large-scale projects.
+- The lack of an explicit allocation in the Integrated Resource Plan for distributed generation projects for the coming four years.
+Without a clear allocation, SAPVIA believes that the National Energy Regulator of South Africa (Nersa) does not have a clear mandate to grant licences to entities wanting to generate electricity outside of the proposed State procurement process. - The prevailing 1 MW threshold in Schedule 2 of the Electricity Regulation Act (ERA) for licensing exemption, making the development of projects up to 10 MW impractical for small and medium-sized businesses. - The fact that projects with a generating capacity of just over 1 MW must adhere to the same onerous application system as large-scale projects.
 Both require a public participation process and hearings on a per project basis.